An Official Website of the Commonwealth of Kentucky

 The Barn Owl (Tyto alba) is a nocturnal raptor found in open habitats where it preys primarily on rodents and other small mammals.
-Although the species is one of the most widely distributed birds in the world (found on all continents except for Antarctica), in Kentucky, records of nesting Barn Owls have been quite rare both historically and in modern times.
-Due to the predominance of forested habitat, the species was probably very rare or absent from much of the state prior to European settlement.
-During the late 1800s and early 1900s, the species likely colonized open habitats created by settlers (Palmer-Ball 1996).
+Although the species is one of the most widely distributed birds in the world (found on all continents except for Antarctica), it is currently considered rare to uncommon in many regions of the United States.
+In Kentucky, records of nesting Barn Owls have been challenging to come by in recent times, but that was not always the case.
+Mengel (1965) noted that during his time most rural people [in Kentucky] were familiar with the species, implying that Barn Owls must have occurred “widely and regularly.”

 A Barn Owl nest in a grain bin containing six young owls.

-Photo by: Kate Heyden
+Photo by: Kate Slankard

 A Barn Owl peers out of the entrance to a nest box in a Wildlife Management area barn.
 Photo by: Kate Slankard

 Barn Owl pellets are usually 1-1 ½ inches thick and 1-3 inches long.
 Photo by: Kate Slankard

 A young Barn Owl at the time of banding.
 Photo by: Kate Slankard

 Because most Barn Owls are on private land, the extent of KDFWR’s knowledge of and ability to help Kentucky’s population depends greatly on the public’s cooperation in reporting sightings.
-Please report Barn Owl nests/roosts by calling 1-800- 858-1549 or e-mailing email@example.com.
+Please report Barn Owl nests/roosts to Kate Slankard at firstname.lastname@example.org or (800) 858-1549.
 Landowner and exact nest location information are kept confidential, and locations are released to the public only at the county level.

 Due to limited time and funding, KDFWR is not generally able to install Barn Owl nest boxes on private land unless there is a local pair in need of a safer nest site.
 However, many landowners have expressed interest in installing a nest box in hopes to attract a pair of Barn Owls to their property.
 Barn Owls are often welcomed by farmers and landowners since they help to control rodent populations.
 Interested landowners that would like to install their own nest box can find

 A project of this scope would not be possible without the support of many volunteers, cooperators, wildlife rehabilitators and private landowners.
 We would especially like to express gratitude to the many private landowners which have become a host for this rare species.
 Due to this species’ scarcity, the contribution made by providing a single safe nesting site for each pair of Barn Owls is significant.

 Colvin, B. 1985.
 Common Barn Owl population decline in Ohio and the relationship to agricultural trends.

-KDFWR.
-2005.
 Kentucky's Comprehensive Wildlife Conservation Strategy.
 2005.
 Kentucky Department of Fish and Wildlife Resources, #1 Sportsman's Lane, Frankfort, Kentucky 40601.

 Marti, C.D., P.W.
 Wagner, and K.W.
 Denne.
 1979.
 Nest boxes for the management of Barn Owls.

 Barn Owl Distribution and Productivity, 1998.
 Ohio Department of Natural Resources, Division of Wildlife.
 Olentangy Wildlife Research Station, Ashley, OH 43003.
 Unpublished Technical Report.
 5 pp.

 Walk, J.W., T.L.
 Esker, and S.A.
 Simpson.
 1999.
 Continuous nesting of Barn Owls in Illinois.
-The Wilson Bulletin 111:572-573.